Wateraga/psyspacelibrary/README.md

 <br>

-If you think that these can be improved in any way, please do suggest.
-Also, if you would like to contribute to existing roadmaps or add a new roadmap, please open an issue or reach out to [@dhashdev](https://twitter.com/dhashdev) or [@psyspacenetwork](https://twitter.com/psyspacenetwork) .
+If you think the project can be improved in any way, please do suggest.
+Also, if you would like to contribute or add a new resources, please open an issue or reach out to [@dhashdev](https://twitter.com/dhashdev) or [@psyspacenetwork](https://twitter.com/psyspacenetwork) .

 ## Development